Implementation of Computation

 complexity and optimality guarantees when performing such mappings?

-so that we can fully exploit the computational capabilities provided
+that we can fully exploit the computational capabilities provided by

-by modern and future substrates while minimizing the human effort
+modern and future substrates while minimizing the human effort required

-body of knowledge that addresses many pieces of these questions.
+knowledge that addresses many pieces of these questions.
+However, we do

-substrate cost assumptions which have or will change dramatically.
+assumptions which have or will change dramatically.
+Further, after 40

-Further, after 40 years of Moore's law, the size of systems we can
+years of Moore's law, the size of systems we can physically build today

 |